The Goldman symplectic form on the PGL(V)-Hitchin component: Introduction

-This article is the second of a pair of articles about the Goldman symplectic form on $\Hit_V(S)$, where the objective is to generalize Wolpert's theorem to $\Hit_V(S)$ for general $V$.
-In the companion article by Sun-Wienhard-Zhang \cite{SunWienhardZhang}, we show that given any ideal triangulation $\Tmc$ on $S$ and any compatible bridge system $\Jmc$ (see Section \ref{sec:topological constructions} for definitions), one can construct a family of real-analytic flows on $\Hit_V(S)$ using the geometry of the representations in $\Hit_V(S)$.
-These are called the $(\Tmc,\Jmc)$-parallel flows (\cite[Section 5.1]{SunWienhardZhang}), and satisfy the following properties: \begin{itemize} \item Any pair of $(\Tmc,\Jmc)$-parallel flows commute. \item The set of $(\Tmc,\Jmc)$-parallel flows form a $(n^2-1)(2g-2)$-dimensional vector subspace of the space of flows on $\Hit_V(S)$. \item For any $[\rho]\in\Hit_V(S)$ and any $v\in T_{[\rho]}\Hit_V(S)$, there is a unique $(\Tmc,\Jmc)$-parallel flow whose tangent vector at $[\rho]$ is $v$. \end{itemize} Special cases of these flows were previously constructed by Wienhard-Zhang \cite{WienhardZhang}.
+In the companion article, Sun, Wienhard, and Zhang \cite{SunWienhardZhang} showed that that given any ideal triangulation $\Tmc$ on $S$ and any compatible bridge system $\Jmc$ (see Section \ref{sec:topological constructions} for definitions), one can construct a family of real-analytic vector fields on $\Hit_V(S)$ using the geometry of the representations in $\Hit_V(S)$.
+These are called the \emph{$(\Tmc,\Jmc)$-parallel vector fields} (\cite[Section 5.1]{SunWienhardZhang}), and satisfy the following properties: \begin{itemize} \item Any pair of $(\Tmc,\Jmc)$-parallel vector fields commute. \item For any $[\rho]\in\Hit_V(S)$ and any $v\in T_{[\rho]}\Hit_V(S)$, there is a unique $(\Tmc,\Jmc)$-parallel vector field $\Xmc$ such that $\Xmc([\rho])=v$. \end{itemize} Special cases of these flows were previously constructed by Wienhard-Zhang \cite{WienhardZhang}.

-More informally, given a choice of some topological data on $S$ (the choice of $\Tmc$ and $\Jmc$), the geometry of the representations in $\Hit_V(S)$ determine a vector space of commuting flows on $\Hit_V(S)$ that is naturally in bijection with $T_{[\rho]}\Hit_V(S)$ for every $[\rho]\in\Hit_V(S)$.
-In particular, this determines a trivialization of $T\Hit_V(S)$.
-The first goal of this article is to prove that this trivialization is symplectic.